-I{nf} = net infiltration (infiltration - exfiltration)
+$I{nf}$ = net infiltration (infiltration - exfiltration)

-Q_o = surface outflow ET = evapotranspiration
+$Q_o = surface outflow$ ET = evapotranspiration

-- 2. The wetland must be designed for an extended detention time of 48 hours for the WQv.
+- (b) The wetland must be designed for an extended detention time of 48 hours for the WQv.
 The orifices used for extended detention will be vulnerable to blockage from plant material or other debris that will enter the basin with stormwater runoff.
-Therefore, some form of protection against blockage must be installed (such as some type of non-corrodible wire mesh). - 3.
-The frequently flooded zone surrounding the wetland must be located within the permanent easement. - 4.
-The surface area of the wetland must account for a minimum of 1 percent of the area of the watershed draining into it (1.5 percent for a shallow marsh design).
-The length to width ratio must be at least 2:1. - 5.
-The design must incorporate long flow paths through the wetland, as appropriate. - 6.
-A forebay shall be established at the pond inflow points to capture larger sediments and shall be 4 to 6 feet deep.
+Therefore, some form of protection against blockage must be installed (such as some type of non-corrodible wire mesh). - (c) The frequently flooded zone surrounding the wetland must be located within the permanent easement. - (d) The surface area of the wetland must account for a minimum of 1 percent of the area of the watershed draining into it (1.5 percent for a shallow marsh design).
+The length to width ratio must be at least 2:1. - (e) The design must incorporate long flow paths through the wetland, as appropriate. - (f) A forebay shall be established at the pond inflow points to capture larger sediments and shall be 4 to 6 feet deep.
 The depth of the forebay shall contain approximately 10 percent of the total volume of the normal pool.
 Direct maintenance access to the forebay must be provided with access 25 feet wide minimum and 5:1 slope maximum.
-Permanent sediment depth markers must be provided. - 7.
-If high water velocity is a potential problem, some type of energy dissipation device must be installed. - 8.
-Site preparation: Soil types conducive to wetland vegetation shall be used during construction.
+Permanent sediment depth markers must be provided. - (g) If high water velocity is a potential problem, some type of energy dissipation device must be installed. - (h) Site preparation: Soil types conducive to wetland vegetation shall be used during construction.
 The wetland must be designed to allow slow percolation of the runoff through the substrate (add a layer of clay for porous substrates).
-Ensure that the substrate, once flooded, is soft enough to permit relatively easy insertion of the plants. - Planting: The designer must maximize use of existing- and post-grading pondscaping 9. design to create both horizontal and vertical diversity and habitat.
+Ensure that the substrate, once flooded, is soft enough to permit relatively easy insertion of the plants. - (i) Planting: The designer must maximize use of existing- and post-grading pondscaping design to create both horizontal and vertical diversity and habitat.
 A minimum of two aggressive wetland species of vegetation shall be established in quantity on the wetland.
 Three additional wetland species of vegetation shall be planted on the wetland, although in far less numbers than the two primary species.
 30 to 50 percent of the shallow (12 inches or less) area of the basin shall be planted with wetland vegetation.
 The optimal depth requirements for several common species of emergent wetland plants are often six inches of water or less.
 Approximately 50 individuals of each secondary species must be planted per acre; set out in 10 clumps of approximately five individuals and planted within six feet of the edge of the pond in the shallow area leading up to the ponds edge; spaced as far apart as possible, but there is no need to segregate species to different areas of the wetland.
 Wetland mulch, if used, shall be spread over the high marsh area and adjacent wet zones (-6 to +6 inches of depth) to depths of 3 to 6 inches.
 A minimum 25 foot buffer, for all but pocket wetlands, must be established and planted with riparian and upland vegetation (50 foot buffer if wildlife habitat value required in design).
 In addition, the wetland must be located within a 40-foot wide easement.
-A list of wetland species indigenous to and commercially available in Indiana in Appendix C. - 10.
-Surrounding slopes must be stabilized by planting to aid in trapping pollutants and preventing them from entering the wetland.
+A list of wetland species indigenous to and commercially available in Indiana in Appendix C.